rosairekota/udacity-starter-website/README.txt

 Deploy Static Website on AWS

-In this project, you will deploy a static website to AWS using S3, CloudFront, and IAM.
+Deployment of a static site on aws using S3, CloudFront, and IAM.

 The files included are: